Preprints.ai

 Methodology

-For the full pipeline architecture — four layers, nine agents, rule-based grade derivation, Opus arbitration — see the methodology page.
+For the full pipeline architecture — four layers, eleven agents, rule-based grade derivation, Opus arbitration — see the methodology page.

 Stability